angular/angular/aio/content/guide/angular-package-format.md

 ### Resolution of Secondary Entrypoints

-Secondary entrypoints may be resolved by tooling in one of two ways:

-*   Via the `"exports"` field of the primary `package.json` for the package
+Secondary entrypoints can be resolved via the `"exports"` field of the `package.json` for the package.
-*   By Node Module Resolution rules, via a `package.json` in a subdirectory corresponding to the entrypoint's module ID.
-    For example, the `testing/package.json` file for the `@angular/core/testing` secondary entrypoint.

 ## README.md